Strathclyde RC v Wallace

 Strathclyde RC v Wallace [1998] 1 WLR 259 is a UK labour law case concerning indirect discrimination and equal pay.

 Facts

-Teachers wanted equal pay as head teachers when they had to ‘act up’ or fill in for the heads (even though they were not formally appointed).
+Teachers wanted equal pay as head teachers when they had to ‘act up’ or fill in for head teachers (even though they were not formally appointed).
 Most of the teachers who acted up were in fact men.

 The Tribunal held the women did have a claim, even though none of the factors relied were discriminatory (acting up teachers also being men).
-The EAT overruled, and the women claimants were unsuccessful on appeal.
+The Employment Appeal Tribunal overruled, and the women claimants were unsuccessful on appeal.

 Judgment

 The House of Lords refused the teachers' claim.
-Lord Browne-Wilkinson said ‘the purpose of the section 1 of the Equal Pay Act is to eliminate sex discrimination in pay not to achieve fair wages’.
+Lord Browne-Wilkinson held that ‘the purpose of the section 1 of the Equal Pay Act is to eliminate sex discrimination in pay not to achieve fair wages’.